 Just a word of warning, though.
 The laser level attaches to the wall with a velcro-sided sticker.
 Just like a 3M Command Strip, it's supposed to come off the wall without leaving a mark.
 Ours, unfortunately, did not perform as promised.
 When he took it down it left a gaping hole in the otherwise pristine paint job.
 Ugh.
 But after a little spackle and elbow grease he patched the hole and moved on.

 Shelf number two was put up the same way, just without a repeat of the laser level debacle, thank you very much.
-You'll notice that we only used two corbels for the top shelf.
-My husband thought a third one in the middle would hamper me in the future from placing any tall objects in the middle of the bottom shelf.
-I didn't think a third corbel would be a problem but since it didn't matter to me too much AND he'd really had it with trying to hang the darned things, I went along with it.
+We only used two corbels for the top shelf since a third one in the middle might hamper me from placing any tall objects in the middle of the bottom shelf.
 We can always add another corbel in the future if I change my mind.

-This darling "Blessed" plate is from Hobby Lobby, and the tobacco baskets are from there as well.
-Mini white clip-on pumpkins are from Dollar Tree and the orange pumpkins have been in my collection for a few years.
+This darling "Blessed" plate and tobacco basket are from Hobby Lobby.
+The mini white clip-on pumpkins are from Dollar Tree and the orange pumpkins have been in my collection for a few years.

 This vintage-inspired farmhouse scale is from Decor Steals.
-(You can click on their ad in my sidebar to experience all their fabulous farmhouse decor items.)
 The mini olive buckets filled with greens proved to be the best spot for some of my white mini clip-on pumpkins!
 I am totally in love with this display.

 Well, that's it until next time, friends!